kirill-gavrilyuk/monadic.js/README.md

 # monadic.js

 Parser and Plugin for babel that provides haskell-like do-notation into javascript.

+Should work with babel6

 ## Setup